LucasGdosR/nanvix/doc/run.md

 # Run Nanvix in QEMU with default parameters:
 # make TARGET=x86 MACHINE=qemu-pc VERBOSE=no RELEASE=no TIMEOUT=10 FEATURES= run
 make run

-# TIMEOUT=<seconds>: Set the timeout for the run script.
-You may want to override the default value if your development environment is a low-end machine (ie: old CPU, HD disk, low RAM).
-make TIMEOUT=90 run
 ```

 ### List of Optional Run Parameters